 Men, like women, also use these exercises for urinary incontinence, but there is a use that’s a lot more exciting and interesting.

-Men have been using these kinds of exercises to have more control over their ejaculation and improve their sexual performance.
+Men have been using these kind of exercises to have more control over their ejaculation and improve their sexual performance.

 It’s estimated that about 20% of men suffer from premature ejaculation (defined as orgasming before one would like, generally in under a minute).

-A recent study in Europe that taught a more complex version of Kegel exercises to men who suffered from premature ejaculation had excellent results.
+A recent study called "Pelvic floor muscle rehabilitation for patients with lifelong premature ejaculation: a novel therapeutic approach" taught a more complex version of Kegel exercises to men who suffered from premature ejaculation had excellent results.

-82 percent of the participants more than quadrupled their sexual performance time by the end of the 12week trial.
+82.5% of the participants more than quadrupled their sexual performance time by the end of the 12 week trial.

 It’s logical that toning muscles in a given area will help you to perform better when using the body parts associated with them.